pixelandtonic/Imagine/README.md

 #Imagine
 [![Build Status](https://travis-ci.org/avalanche123/Imagine.svg?branch=develop)](https://travis-ci.org/avalanche123/Imagine)

+> **Note:** This is an official fork of Bulat Shakirzyanov’s “Imagine” image manipulation library for PHP.

 Tweet about it using the [#php_imagine](https://twitter.com/search?q=%23php_imagine) hashtag.

 Image manipulation library for PHP 5.3 inspired by Python's PIL and other image